Pareen1/expense-tracker/README.md

 # 🧾 React Native Expense Tracker

 A cross-platform expense tracking app built with React Native and Supabase.
 Easily add, edit, and delete personal expenses with a clean and intuitive UI and persist them to the cloud.
+With authentication powered by Supabase!
+Each user can only see, edit, and delete their own expenses.

 ## 📱 Features

+- User authentication using Supabase Auth
+- Secure access: each user sees only their own expenses
 - Add new expenses with amount, description, and date
 - Edit or delete existing expenses
-- View recent expenses in a summary
+- View recent expenses in a summary (past 7 days)
 - Supabase backend for real-time storage and retrieval
 - Styled UI with platform-specific tweaks
 - Built using Context API and `useReducer` for state management